 Official State Animal of West Virginia

 The state Division of Natural Resources conducted a poll to elect a state animal as a symbol for West Virginia in 1954-55.
 The students, teachers, and sportsmen of West Virginia chose the black bear as the animal symbol for their state by a large margin.
-The Legislature officially adopted the black bear as the State Animal of West Virginia on March 23, 1973.
+The Legislature officially adopted the black bear as the state animal of West Virginia on March 23, 1973.
+All State Mammals

 Black Bear Facts